 Financial assistance is available to qualified graduate students.
 The amount and type of these awards vary and are competitive.
 Graduate students admitted into the program receive substantial financial aid in the form of graduate assistantships.
 These awards offer tuition remission and require up to eight hours per week of service to the program.

-For additional information concerning graduate study at TCU, please email Janet Schwartz or call 817-257-7621.
+For additional information concerning graduate study at TCU, please email Janet Matzen or call 817-257-7621.